Eesti Ajaloo- ja Ühiskonnaõpetajate Selts (EAÜS)

 The jury has the right to reorganise the prize fund if it deems it necessary.
 In addition, the jury may award special prizes.
 All participants will receive a letter of thanks.

-The authors of the winning entries have the opportunity to participate in international youth camps.
+The authors of the winning entries have the opportunity to participate in international youth camps and there are benefits for the winners of the high school level when entering universities.